benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         emerging practices and experiences to incorporate UAM as an early adopter.
       guidebooksection:
-        - Ch.
-3 Business Case and Implications for Airports
+        - 'Ch.
+3: Business Case and Implications for Airports'
-        - Ch.
-6.5 AAM Planning Process
+        - 'Ch.
+6.5: AAM Planning Process'
     - question: Have airport resources been identified for future growth opportunities? (e.g., electrical system, operational density, land use, zoning requirements, lease agreement modifications)